Leestalion/spaced-repetition/README.md

 - Add a word selection method in the quicklearn application to select words which has '0' as their 'nextTime' variable (meaning which words has to be reviewed that day).

 - Discuss about the possible implementation of the 'word difficulty' variable in the database.

+<h2>03/17 meeting</h2>

+<h3>Flask API</h3>

+- Update for Google App Script support;

+<h3>Next Goal</h3>

+- Add a word selection method in the quicklearn application to select words which has '0' as their 'nextTime' variable (meaning which words has to be reviewed that day).